TomPlum/advent-of-code-libs/README.md

 - Removed noise from the test method and ensured that it always runs before test-execution.
 - Allows developers to easily disable all waiting for tests in a suite by simply removing the support extension.
 - Makes it easier to refactor in the future the as implementation specifics are encapsulated in the annotation.

+## Release Instructions
+* Make your code changes in the master branch (or feature branch)
+* Update the release version in the build.gradle
+* Rebase off of the release branch to ensure a fast-forward merge
+* Merge to release branch once ready
+* Create a new release on GitHub, set the new version tag and draft the release
+* This will trigger GitHub actions release pipeline, wait for run to complete